Infos & Portals

 www.touring-artists.info provides answers to questions regarding international mobility for artists and persons engaged in the cultural sector in Germany as well as those wanting to work in Germany.

 For more information, please see: What is touring artists?

 DutchCulture|TransArtists combines and shares knowledge and experience on artist-in-programmes and other international opportunities for creative professionals to temporarily stay and work elsewhere.

-It offers you all about facts, use and value of international artist-in-residence opportunities.
+It offers you information and all the facts about use and value of international artist-in-residence opportunities.
 The tools and services are developed from the artists' perspective.

 Their goal is to make the enormous worldwide residential art labyrinth accessible and usable to artists through our website, workshops, AiR collection, research and projects.
-To do this, they usually cooperate with a wide range of partners in all world regions.
+To do this, they often cooperate with a wide range of partners in all regions of the world.